cosmo-ray/cosmo-ray.github.io/index.md

 ### Day 17

-NPCs ai can now to to they club after school
+NPCs ai can now go to they club after school

 ![and watch animu](club-anime-watching.png)